top of page

 Introduction

-A Nonimmigrant Visa is an official document issued by a U.S. consulate or embassy outside of the United States that allows individuals to present themselves for admission at a U.S. port of entry (airport or land border).
+Typically, when a nonimmigrant enters the U.S., they must have a valid visa.
+This visa is an official document issued by a U.S. consulate or embassy abroad that allows individuals to enter the U.S. at a port of entry, such as an airport or land border.

 What is the I-94 Form, and how is it Different from a Visa?

-The I-94 Form is a crucial document that records a traveler's entry and exit from the U.S., indicating the date of entry, visa status, and, most importantly, the authorized period of stay..
-The I-94 can be obtained electronically or in paper form, depending on the port of entry.
+The I-94 Form is a crucial document that records a traveler's entry and authorized stay in the U.S., including the date of entry, nonimmigrant status, and the authorized period of stay.
+The I-94 can be obtained electronically or on paper, depending on the port of entry.
 Air and sea travelers typically access it electronically, while land travelers may receive a paper version.

-While the Nonimmigrant Visa grants permission to enter the U.S., the I-94 Form serves as proof of lawful entry and determines the duration of your stay.
+While the Nonimmigrant Visa grants permission to be admitted to the U.S., the I-94 Form serves as proof of lawful entry and determines the duration of your stay.
 A U.S. consulate issues the visa before travel, while Customs and Border Protection issues the I-94 upon arrival.
 Both documents are vital for tracking immigration status and maintaining legal residency.

 The I-94 Form is a crucial document for managing legal status in the U.S., and understanding its importance is essential for navigating U.S. immigration law effectively.